-This gap year program is perfect for high school graduates, college students and graduates, and non-students, ideally 17-22 years old.
-Anyone with an average fitness level and an enthusiasm for the outdoors and new experiences will have a great time on this gap semester!
+Medium Activity Level: Anyone with an average fitness level and an enthusiasm for the outdoors and new experiences will have a great time on this gap semester!
 You will need to be prepared for some physical work during the volunteer projects on the program, like trail building or the removal of invasive plants.
-As a guideline, you should aim to be comfortable hiking 4-6 hours with a backpack, but you don’t need to have had previous experience with any of the activities offered.

 Meals are fresh, tasty, healthy and varied.
 Special dietary requirements and vegetarians are catered for.
 Breakfast, lunch and dinner are included in the program cost.
 Any snacks are at an additional cost, which we recommend budgeting around $15 per day for.

 Food preparation responsibilities are shared by all students.
 It’s fun, social and often a highlight.
 An average day on program would consist of the following:

 Camping meals will be adjusted to the cooking equipment at hand